kubeagi/arcadia/README.md

 ## Pure Go Toolchains

-To enhace the AI capability in Golang, we developed some packages.Here are the examples of how to use them.
+To enhance the AI capability in Golang, we developed some packages.Here are the examples of how to use them.

 - [chat_with_document](https://github.com/kubeagi/arcadia/tree/main/examples/chat_with_document): a chat server which allows you to chat with your document
 - [embedding](https://github.com/kubeagi/arcadia/tree/main/examples/embedding) shows how to embedes your document to vector store with embedding service